Mike McQuay

 Michael Dennis McQuay (3 June 1949 – 27 May 1995) was an American science fiction writer.
 His series include Mathew Swain, Ramon and Morgan, Executioner, and SuperBolan.
 The Book of Justice series he wrote as Jack Arnett.
-He also wrote the second of the Isaac Asimov's Robot City novels.
 His non-series novel Memories was nominated for a Philip K. Dick Award in 1987.

 McQuay taught creative writing at the University of Central Oklahoma for more than ten years, and died of a heart attack at 45.